transmissions11/solcurity/README.md

 - `C10` - Protect signatures against replay, use nonce and `block.chainid`.
 (SWC-121)
 - `C11` - All signatures strictly EIP-712.
 (SWC-117 SWC-122)
 - `C12` - Output of abi.encodePacked shouldn't be hashed if using two or more dynamic types.
 (SWC-133)
-- `C13` - Careful with assembly, don't allow any arbitrary use data.
+- `C13` - Careful with assembly, don't use any arbitrary data.
 (SWC-127)
 - `C14` - Don't assume a specific ETH balance.
 (SWC-132)
 - `C15` - Avoid insufficient gas griefing.
 (SWC-126)
 - `C16` - Private data isn't private.
 (SWC-136)